Darnick railway station

-Darnick railway station is located on the Broken Hill line in New South Wales, Australia.
-The station's platform is only long enough to facilitate one Xplorer train door.
+Darnick railway station is a very small train station located on the Broken Hill line in New South Wales, Australia.
+The station's platform is only long enough to facilitate one Xplorer train door, and is only serviced by the weekly Outback Xplorer.

 History

 Darnick station opened on 7 November 1927 when the Broken Hill line was extended from Condobolin to Trida.

-Originally, Darnick station was a full-sized platform.
+Originally, Darnick station had a full-sized platform.

 Services

 Darnick is served by NSW TrainLink's weekly Outback Xplorer between Sydney and Broken Hill.
 This station is a request stop, so the train only stops here if passengers have booked to board or alight here.
-Journey Beyond's weekly Indian Pacific also passes through here however it does not stop.
+Journey Beyond's weekly Indian Pacific also passes through here; however, it does not stop.